anuubhav/Projects/hash-splay-Amazon/README.md

 Usage:
 ./hw8 dbSmall3.txt 1 thesaurus.txt

 Note: the 1 specifies hash table usage.
-I was intending to do other bells and whistles that required command line arguments, but decided against it last minute.

 Note: The format of the thesaurus should be as follows: